Reproducing topological properties with quasi-Majorana states: Majorana non-locality and topological Josephson effect

 \co{Quasi-Majorana states reproduce this in the trivial phase, hence they show a high degree of non-locality.} Reference~\onlinecite{Liu2018} pointed out that partially separated Andreev bound states can have different couplings to a quantum dot, mimicking the signatures of spatially separated topological Majorana states.
 We show that quasi-Majorana states systematically have exponentially different couplings to a quantum dot, hence the quasi-Majorana regime generally exhibits a high degree of non-locality.
 Figure~\ref{fig:dot_nanowire}(a, b) show the spectrum in the topological phase as a function of quantum dot chemical potential $\mu_\text{dot}$ and Zeeman energy $E_\text{Z}$ respectively.
 The quantum dot and the nanowire are separated by a steep barrier, so no quasi-Majorana states appear in the spectrum of Fig.~\ref{fig:dot_nanowire}(b).
 The non-locality of the Majorana states is expressed in Fig.~\ref{fig:dot_nanowire}(a) by the flat energy level around $E=0$ of the non-local Majorana state, and spin-dependent anti-crossings of the quantum dot levels coupled to the local Majorana state.
 A flat energy level around $E=0$ and strong anti-crossings are absent in Fig.~\ref{fig:dot_nanowire}(c), where the system is topologically trivial and no single Majorana state couples to the quantum dot.
 However, in the presence of quasi-Majoranas, Fig.~\ref{fig:dot_nanowire}(e, f), these characteristics occur in the trivial phase because of the exponentially different coupling of both quasi-Majorana states to the quantum dot.
-Therefore, since quasi-Majorana states reproduce the topological coupling regime $E_\text{M}, \Gamma_2 \ll \Gamma_1$, we observe that quasi-Majorana states can exhibit a high degree of non-locality, and consequently give rise to high quality factors.
+Therefore, since quasi-Majorana states reproduce the topological coupling regime $E_\text{M}, \Gamma_2 \ll \Gamma_1$, we observe that quasi-Majorana states can exhibit a high degree of Majorana non-locality, and consequently give rise to high quality factors, while being highly local in space.
+This makes Majorana non-locality and the Majorana quality factor as proposed in Refs.~\onlinecite{Clarke2017, Prada2017} unsuitable for distinguishing quasi-Majorana states from topological Majorana states.